 You will then have to obtain your product.
 Cannabis dispensaries in Illinois are required to offer an assortment of products from various cannabis cultivating establishments.
 Inventory from a single cultivator cannot exceed 40 percent of your total inventory.
 Most importantly, you will need to obtain comprehensive marijuana dispensary insurance.
 Cannabis dispensary businesses face certain risks that extend beyond traditional business risks.
 By having a number of insurance policies under your belt, such as product liability insurance, you can help protect your investment and grow your business without fear of the financial repercussions of a possible lawsuit.

-Inquire About Cannabis Insurance
+Inquire About Cannabis Insurance And Illinois Marijuana Legalization

 Illinois marijuana legalization is expected to increase revenue in the state exponentially starting in early 2020 when the law goes into effect.
 With the rising popularity of cannabis edibles and other products, you can expect your business to have great success.
 However, you will want to avoid the pitfalls that come with marijuana sales by protecting your business.
 For more information about marijuana legalization in Illinois or how to obtain comprehensive cannabis dispensary insurance for your business, contact the cannabis insurance professionals at MFE Insurance today.